leena-kang/leagueoflegends/README.md

 - **Significance Level**: 5%

 ### Results and Conclusion
-After simulating TVD's under the null hypothesis, we have found that the P-value is 1.0.
+After simulating TVD's under the null hypothesis, we have found that the p-value is 1.0.
 Below is the empirical distribution of our simulated TVD's:

 <iframe
   src="assets/missingness_emp_dist.html"
-  width="900"
+  width="700"
-  height="700"
+  height="450"
   frameborder="0"
 ></iframe>

-Since our **P-value > 0.05**, we **fail to reject** the null hypothesis.
+Since our **p-value > 0.05**, we **fail to reject** the null hypothesis.
 We have sufficient evidence to conclude that the distributions of `split` between missingness and non-missingness of `firstmidtower` came from the same distribution, i.e., any variation is most likey due to chance.
 Thus, this suggests that the **missingness of `firstmidtower` does not depend on `split`.**

 ### Setup and Motivation: `damagetochampions` and `firstmidtower`